akkoro/assemblylift/README.md

 # Contributing

 We're open to ideas and PRs!
 Please start a [discussion](https://github.com/akkoro/assemblylift/discussions) if you have a proposal.
- * Please use [forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) to open an new Pull Request
+ * Please use [forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) to open a new Pull Request
  * Remember to abide by the [Contributor Covenant](https://www.contributor-covenant.org/)

 We're also on [Matrix](https://matrix.org)!
 Try the [Element client](https://element.io/) and find us at `#assemblylift:matrix.org`